Risk-benefit assessment of foods: methods for quantifying health effects

 Læringsmål

-- Use the relevant terminology in risk-benefit assessment
+• Apply the relevant terminology in risk-benefit assessment

-- Select and apply methods to evaluate and calculate the adverse and beneficial impact of foods on health based on knowledge from the underlying disciplines
+• Select and apply methods to evaluate and calculate the adverse and beneficial impact of foods on health based on knowledge from the underlying disciplines

-- Apply DALY calculations
+• Apply DALY calculations

-- Identify the uncertainties in a risk-benefit assessment
+• Identify the uncertainties in a risk-benefit assessment

-- Evaluate the (quantitative) output of a risk-benefit assessment
+• Evaluate the (quantitative) output of a risk-benefit assessment

-- Evaluate the application, communication and management of risk-benefit assessment in foods.
+• Evaluate the application, communication and management of risk-benefit assessment in foods

 Kursusindhold

 The course provides an introduction to risk-benefit assessment of foods, with an emphasis on methods to quantify the human health impact of food intake.
-It uses a multidisciplinary approach, introducing methods from epidemiology, toxicological and microbiological risk assessment and nutrition.
+It takes a multidisciplinary approach, introducing methods from epidemiology, toxicological and microbiological risk assessment and nutrition.

-In agreement with the teachers, there may be an opportunity for PhD students to jointly develop a special follow-up course where they perform a risk-benefit assessment in conjunction with their own research project.
+In agreement with the teachers, there may be an opportunity for PhD students to develop a special follow-up course where they perform a risk-benefit assessment in conjunction with their own research project.

 Anbefalede forudsætninger